Creeping attack

-The creeping attack used two ships; one to remain stationary and keep in contact, and guide a second ship onto the target.
-The second approached slowly, in order not to warn the U-boat of its approach, and released its depth charges on a signal from the first.
+The creeping attack used two ships; one to remain stationary and keep in ASDIC contact, detectable by the target submarine, and guide a second ship onto the target.
+The second crept up slowly, running as silently as possible and without using ASDIC to avoid detection by the U-boat, and released its depth charges when the first ship, in ASDIC contact, signalled it was positioned correctly.
 The method required practice to get right, and was expensive of time and resources, but was devastatingly effective.
 36 EG, and Walker's next group, 2nd Support Group, were the most successful U-boat killers of the war.

-The advent of more sophisticated ASDIC systems, that held contact close in, and forward-throwing weapons, such as Hedgehog and Squid, also overcame the problems that made the creeping attack necessary, but it remained in use throughout the campaign.
+The advent of more sophisticated ASDIC systems that held contact closer in, together with forward-throwing weapons such as Hedgehog and Squid, also overcame the loss of contact that made the creeping attack necessary, but it remained in use throughout the campaign.